HindrikStegenga/fhe-toolkit-macos/README.md

 * Add the BGV-Adder target.
 * Run it

+You can also find the instructions in Instructions.md file

 Made by:
-Rishabh Sawhney
+* Rishabh Sawhney
-Hindrik Stegenga
+* Hindrik Stegenga
-Andris Jakubovskis
+* Andris Jakubovskis